How to Fix a Flat Bike Tire

 - Spread the glue (vulcanizing fluid) and allow it to set until tacky.

 - Apply the tube patch and hold it in place with pressure.

-Replacement: You must replace your tube any time the damage is too extensive or severe to patch, when a patch job fails to hold or when the tube’s valve is damaged.
+Replacing your tube: You must replace your tube any time the damage is too extensive or severe to patch, when a patch job fails to hold or when the tube’s valve is damaged.